-Shy and quiet, Tara joined the Self Help Group (SHG) mobilized by PRADAN nearly a decade back on the advice of her sister-in-law.
-She was newly married and a stranger in the village of Atarwa.
-The SHG provided her a platform to express herself and to know other women like her.
-Being the only literate member in the group, she taught her fellow women to sign their names and also introduced them to letters and numbers.
+Shy and quiet, Tara joined the Self Help Groups* (SHGs) facilitated by PRADAN nearly a decade back on the advice of her sister-in-law.
+She was newly married and a stranger in the village of Atarwa in Singrauli District of Madhya Pradesh.
+SHGs became the platform for solidarity and mutual support for Tara and other women.
+Being the only literate member in the group, she introduced her fellow women to letters and numbers, and taught them to sign their names.

-“It was my mission to ensure that all are able to sign and not give thumb impressions anymore.
-They should do basic calculations and count their savings on their own”, she says.
+“It was my mission to ensure that everyone was able to sign and not give thumb impressions anymore.
+They should do basic calculations and count their savings on their own”, she recalls.

-One day, SHG member, Santa chirped, “You should also teach our children in Anganwadi (pre-primary school) what you teach us”
+One day, SHG member, Santa said, “You should also teach our children in Anganwadi (pre-primary school) what you teach us”

-However, the Anganwadi centre was always closed with no regular staff.
-Tara applied for the post of Anganwadi worker and started working with children below the age of 5 years.
-The existing space, near an open well, was not conducive for the centre.
-So, she negotiated with the school and got a makeshift arrangement there, thus marking the start of her journey as a change maker in the lives of children in her village.
+However, the government Anganwadi centre was always closed with no regular staff.
+Tara applied for the post of Anganwadi worker.
+The existing space, near an open well, was not conducive.
+She negotiated with the school and got a makeshift arrangement there.
+This was the start of her engagement with children below the age of 5 years.

 Tara was thrown into an abyss in November 2014 when her husband died untimely.
 She was left alone with 4 daughters; the youngest was just a year old.
 She was shattered and her spirit broke.
 How could she raise them without their father?
 For weeks, she hid from the world unable to comprehend the change in her life.

 But, this time, there was a backlash.
 The fact that a young widow was going out of the house to work was akin to breaking all social mores of the area.
-The sisterhood of the group and an empathetic father-in-law helped her weather this storm.
+The sisterhood of the group and an empathetic father-in-law helped her weather this storm too.

-Tara took up the Anganwadi work with renewed zest and her young daughters accompanied her to the centre as well.
+Tara took up the work in Anganwadi with renewed zest and her young daughters also accompanied her to the centre.
 Every child’s birthday was celebrated, competitions were organised and children were given little rewards to cherish.
 The routine health check-ups and preventive measures were all done regularly.

 Many parents were simply indifferent to sending their children to Anganwadis.
 Tara, initially, had to go from door to door bringing children to the centre.
 Today, about 25 children visit the centre regularly.
 In many cases, their parents drop them there.